laurenray/OERgame/README.md

 TO PLAY THE GAME:
 1. Go to https://repl.it/@laurenray/OER-Game
-2. Click "Run" at the top of the screen
+2. Click "Run" (in green) at the top of the screen
 3. On the right side of the screen, you will be prompted to answer a question.
 Type your answer next to the > prompt.
 4. The game will continue to take you through a series of questions, and you will respond by typing either a 1 or a 2 at the > prompt.

+REFERENCES:
-West, Q. 2017.
+West, Q. (2017).
 Librarians in the Pursuit of Open Practices.
-In: Jhangiani R. & Biswas-Diener R, Open.
+In R. Jhangiani & R. Biswas-Diener (Eds.), Open.
 London: Ubiquity Press.
 DOI: https://doi.org/10.5334/bbc.k

-Walz, A. 2017.
+Walz, A. (2017).
 A Library Viewpoint: Exploring Open Educational Practices.
-In: Jhangiani R. & Biswas-Diener R, Open.
+In R. Jhangiani & R. Biswas-Diener (Eds.), Open.
 London: Ubiquity Press.
 DOI: https://doi.org/10.5334/bbc.l

 Open Source Initiative.
 Licenses & Standards.
-Retrieved 9/30/18.  https://opensource.org/licenses
+Retrieved September 30, 2018, from https://opensource.org/licenses